 Prey

-Presenting a collection songs from western and South Asian traditions that are engaged in faith, Prey takes on an operatic gesture.
-Rapidly shifting between genres of dark metal, dhol tasha, Christian rock, dub, orchestral music, and hip hop, the work takes on both the politics of protest and worship as it centers the meaning of “higher power.”
+Prey exists as a piece of modern folklore.
+Presenting a collection of songs from “Western” and South Asian traditions that are engaged in faith, starkly shifting between genres of dark metal, dhol tasha, Christian rock, dub, orchestral music, and hip hop, the work engages both the politics of protest and worship.
+What is the meaning of “higher power?”
 In response to ongoing trends of religious fascism in both India and the United States, Prey asks: How do appeals to these powers, both in the west and in India, propagate a legacy of imperialism?
-How is spiritual power weaponized to subjugate our brothers and sisters?
+How is spiritual power weaponized to subjugate members of the greater South Asian community?

 What does a spiritual practice look like when we ask how our prayers are used?